omr-turbo/gc-arrays-tutorial/worksheet.md

 }
 ```

-InitBinArray will install the header, and nothing else.
+InitBinArray will install the new BinArray's header, and nothing else.

 Implement the `BinArray` allocator in `include/Splash/Allocators.hpp`: